 This is prepaid re-loadable American Express card.
 It’s designed with teens in mind and with the option of setting it up online, parents can easily monitor their teens spending habits.
 It can be a fine way to show teens just how much they’re spending on things they’re going to forget next week.
 Teens love this card because Grandma and Grandpa can add cash quickly and easily for birthdays and graduation and there are no worries about going over the available limits since the card is always denied for purchases where there’s not enough money in the account.
 It’s an American Express, so you know you have the power of one of the most respected brands behind you.

-The Journey student rewards card is offered by another respected name in the business.
-Capital One’s idea of products that offer teaching opportunities comes with a $0 fraud liability if the cards are lost or stolen, there’s no annual fee and the best part is your children can see the benefits of cash back as each purchase earns 1%.
+The student rewards card is offered by another respected name in the business.
+Bank’s idea of products that offer teaching opportunities comes with a $0 fraud liability if the cards are lost or stolen, there’s no annual fee and the best part is your children can see the benefits of cash back as each purchase earns 1%.
 Keep up with what the kids are spending with the online tracker.

 Finally, for those parents who have teens heading off to college, there are many traditional credit cards that will serve the purpose well.
 Remember, though, the 2009 CARD Act makes it more difficult for young adults to qualify if they’re in college, so you may find yourself being asked to co-sign an application.
 If you’ve instilled good money habits, you’ll be able to do so with confidence.